top of page

 (303) 255-3588

-JR Loera was raised in Lawton, Oklahoma, in the heart of KCA country.
-He enjoys anything related to sports and is an avid fan of any University of Oklahoma team and the Oklahoma City Thunder.
-He participates in whatever outdoor activity the weather in Colorado allows for the weekend, and reading non-fiction works on history and economics.
+JR was raised in Lawton, Oklahoma, in the heart of Kiowa, Comanche, and Apache country.
+Outside of work, he enjoys University of Oklahoma athletics, the Oklahoma City Thunder, outdoor activities in Colorado, and reading non-fiction on history and economics.

-University of Oklahoma College of Law, J.D.
-American Indian Law Certificate (2019); University of Oklahoma, B.A., Political Science and Native American Studies, (2016).
+University of Oklahoma College of Law, J.D., American Indian Law Certificate (2019)

 bottom of page